Arts & Health Coordination Centre in Finland

 The objective of Taikusydän is to integrate the arts and culture into mainstream health and well-being strategies and policy making.
 In addition, Taikusydän focuses on improving the working possibilities of professional artists and art institutions providing opportunities for artists to develop their practice.

 The Taikusydän project is administrated by Turku University of Applied Sciences.
-It is funded by the City of Turku, Arts Promotion Centre Finland, the University of Turku, City of Tampere and University of Tampere.
-Project activities are carried out with close cooperation with the organizations below:
+During the years, it has been funded by the City of Turku, Arts Promotion Centre Finland, the University of Turku, City of Tampere and University of Tampere.
+Taikusydän works with many different actors in regional, national and international levels.

 Arts & Health Research Network

 The Finnish Arts & Health Research Network has been founded as part of the Taikusydän initiative.
 The research network regularly arranges research meetings, workshops and seminars as well as maintains an expert database.
-During 2018 Taikusydän has taken initiative to create a network of Nordic researches together with Danish, Norwegian and Swedish collaborators.
+During 2018 Taikusydän took an initiative to create a network of Nordic researches together with Danish, Norwegian and Swedish collaborators.
 Read more here.

 The regional networks include municipalities, cities, educational institutions, hospital districts, artists’ associations, representatives of the social welfare and healthcare sector, third-sector operators, regional councils, art institutes and project representatives.
 Due to the substantial regional differences in organizing and implementing activities related to cultural well-being, the operations of the regional networks differ considerably.